I haven’t eaten in three days and just went for a two-hour hike in the mountains followed by a swim in a waterfall.

 I’m on day three of my five-day fast, where I only drink water with a pinch of pink Himalayan sea salt, and juice from a few limes.

 I’ve done five-day fasts several times, but for whatever reason this time seems to be the best (for me), meaning that I feel pretty good.
-The biggest difference compared to previous fasts has been my subtraction of any coffee or tea — now it’s just water.
+The biggest difference compared to previous fasts has been my subtraction of any coffee or tea — now it’s just water, a squeeze of lemon and a pinch of pink Himalayan sea salt.

 The first day I started the fast, within 8 hours my mind quieted down and I actually became quite relaxed yet very alert.
 During dinner time I experienced a mild hunger pain for only about 10 minutes (no doubt due to the typical cycle of ), but the desire for food quickly went away and hasn’t come back these 3 days.